SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

 ```

 When using a reflection-based parser, `Arg2` would have its value set to "foo" when omitted (since
-Ookii.CommandLine doesn't assign the property if the argument is not specifies), but that default
+Ookii.CommandLine doesn't assign the property if the argument is not specified), but that default
 value would not be included in the usage help, whereas the default value of `Arg1` will be.

 With the [`GeneratedParserAttribute`][], both `Arg1` and `Arg2` will have the default value of "foo"